Bendasch/Consultant-Clicker/README.md

 # Consultant Clicker
-Occupational therapy inspired by [Cookie Clicker](http://https://orteil.dashnet.org/cookieclicker/).
-The game can be played on http://www.consultant-clicker.com/ (or as a fallback also [here](https://consultant-clicker.herokuapp.com/)).
+Occupational therapy inspired by [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
+The game can be played on [www.consultant-clicker.com](http://www.consultant-clicker.com/) (or as a fallback also [here](https://consultant-clicker.herokuapp.com/)).

-There may or may not be any updates coming in the future.
+There may or may not be any updates in the future.

 Feel free to use the code in any way you wish.